 Another method to create terrarium art is to make terrarium sculptures.
 Fill a broken glass jar with earth and plant seeds in it, then fill it halfway full of dirt!
 Continue layering your terrarium as you go up until you reach approximately six or seven levels, producing a dome shape on top!

 Terrariums are an excellent method to incorporate nature into your house or workplace.
 They may be utilized as beautiful objects, terrarium sculptures, and even help to purify the air by eliminating pollutants that trigger allergies!
-Contact us if you are interested in making a personalized one for yourself.
+Contact us if you are interested in a Terrarium Workshop and making a personalized one for yourself.

 If you are looking for more lifestyle articles, you can check out our other posts below: